 Which is right for your organization?

-We have now explored the five best alternatives to Drupal in 2023.
+We have now explored several of the best alternatives to Drupal in 2024.
 Drupal is still a great platform that many organizations rely on — and if your organization’s needs did not fit into any of the above alternatives, consider continuing to use Drupal.

 As discussed, however, each of these alternatives brings unique specific advantages that we believe may be better for certain organizations.

-We hope this guide was helpful in giving you a better understanding of each of the 5 platforms, and that you walk away with a better understanding of when each might be right for your organization’s website.
+We hope this guide was helpful in giving you a better understanding of each of the platforms, and that you walk away with a better understanding of when each might be right for your organization’s website.
+If you’re debating upgrading and thinking about Drupal 7 vs Drupal 8, perhaps an alternative is a better fit.

 Best Drupal CMS alternative for SMBs